watkins-joe/core-python/02-getting-started/notes.md

 no words are printed, which is because all the module does now is define a function and then exit -- the function is never called. we would prefer if the module printed something when we executed it.

-to make a module from w hich we can usefully import functions into the REPL and which can be run as a script, we need to learn a new python idiom
+to make a module from which we can usefully import functions into the REPL and which can be run as a script, we need to learn a new python idiom

 `__name__` (dunder name)